wyattshanahan/COBOL_Notes/Notes/02_HandlingData.md

   - Alphanumeric and hyphens only
   - Data names cannot exceed 30 characters and must contain at least 1 letter
   - Paragraph names can be all numeric

+## Defining Data Objects
+- Each object is defined as ``Level-Num Data-Name PIC-Clause Value-Clause (optional)``
+- Level numbers specify data heirarchies and data usages
+  - Level 1 represents field description or group-level items
+  - Levels 2-49 are elementary items
+  - Level 66 is reserved for renaming clauses
+  - Level 77 is items which cannot be divided
+  - Level 88 is condition name entries
+- ``HIGH-VALUES`` indicates EOF
+- PIC clauses of 9s are numeric in nature
+- PIC clauses of Xs are alphanumeric characters
+- ``FILLER`` is used as a placeholder